List of Hollows in Bleach: Tres Bestias

 The Tres Bestias (Toresu Besutia) is a trio of female arrancars who serve as Tier Halibel's Fracciónes.
 It is composed of the deer-themed Arrancar 54 Emilou Apacci (エミルー・アパッチ, Emirū Apatchi), the lion-themed Arrancar 55 Francheska Mila Rose (フランチェスカ・ミラ・ローズ, Furanchesuka Mira Rōzu), and the snake-themed arrancar 56 Cyan Sung-Sun (シィアン・スンスン, Shīan Sunsun).
 Although the three are loyal to Halibel and dangerous as a group, their relationship with each other is dysfunctional with occasional insults and death threats.
 They were Adjuchas in their early lives when saved by Halibel, the three joining her cause to protect themselves from male hollows that prey on them.
 Some time after Halibel's audience with Baraggan, the Tres Bestias tried to help Halibel when her base was attacked by a hammerhead arrancar who wanted to kill their leader for her act against him when he was a hollow in Baraggan's court.
-Though the Tres Bestias were easily defeated, they were saved by Sōsuke Aizen.
+Though the Tres Bestias were easily defeated, they were saved by Sousuke Aizen.

 Apacci's Zanpakutō is Cierva (Shieruba), which is actually the collars she wears over her wrists.
 When released, Apacci becomes more deer-like with brown fur, antlers, and hooves in the place of her feet.
 Mila Rose's Zanpakutō is Leona (Reōna), which resembles a broad sword instead of the regular katana.
 When released, Mila Rose resembles an armored Amazon warrior with lion-shaped fangs and a lion-like mane.
 Sung-Sun's Zanpakutō is Anaconda (Anakonda), which resembles a sai that is concealed in her sleeve.
 When released, Sung-Sun resembles a Nāga.
 The Tres Bestias can also utilize their rarely used ability Quimera Parca, sacrificing their arms as materials to create the chimeric hollow Ayon.